Areas of Practice

 Agricultural Litigation | Automobile Accidents / SGI | Class Actions | Corporate, Commercial & Contract Law | Corporate, Finance & Securities Law | Estate Litigation | Intellectual Property | Litigation | Real Estate

 His most notable case is the patent infringement case of Monsanto v Schmeiser, in which he represented Mr. Schmeiser all the way from trial to the Supreme Court of Canada.
 The case is the subject of numerous documentaries on the topic of genetically modified food.
-The court drama was even made into a play, Seeds.
+The court drama was even made into a play, Seeds, and the movie, Percy v.
+Monsanto.

 Terry’s current litigation focus is in commercial and agricultural law, product liability, personal injury, malpractice and intellectual property.
 He has been a trade-mark agent for over twenty years.
 He also teaches trial advocacy at the University of Saskatchewan College of Law as a sessional lecturer.